UmarZein/gpgin-cli/README.md

+General Purpose Graph Isomorphism Network is a GNN architecture that is able to process graphs with continuous node and edge features.

 ## Installation

 We recommend installing PyTorch and PyTorch Geometric before gpgin-cli to avoid compatibility issues related to CUDA versions and hardware acceleration.